Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 There’s a lot to know about Google Data Studio.

-But if your work happens to involve presenting complex data to clients, it’s one of the best reporting tools on the market.
+But if your work involves presenting complex data to clients, it’s one of the best reporting tools on the market.

 First, familiarize yourself with the dashboard.
 Watch the tutorials and take a look at all the data sources you can use.